 The Importance of Piston Valves

 • Slow Opening – This helps to stop water hammer.
-The valve has a cage unit fitted in which the piston moves, creating a variable orifice by degree as opposed to simply ‘open or closed’
+The valve has a cage unit fitted in which the piston moves, creating a variable orifice by degree as opposed to simply ‘open or closed’.
+Therefore, perfect for steam.

-• Tight Shut Off – The valve has a positive seal between piston and seal.
+• Tight Shut Off – The valve has a reliable seal between piston and seal.
 The BSI classification is IV (0.01% of rated capacity)

 • Can Be Maintained In-line – The replacement of the piston rings can be carried out in-line by removing the yoke, leaving the body seals and cage in-line.
 The top seal is removed, the cage unit taken out, the bottom seal removed and new seats simply installed in reverse order.